sarthakj2109/Agriculture_Field_Patter_Classification/README.md

 # Agriculture Field Pattern Classification using Deep Learning
+Solving a multi-class classification problem of classifying aerial RGB farmland images based on patterns like standing water, weed cluster, cloud shadow, etc. using deep learning models like DCNN and pre-trained models like VGG-16, ResNet50, InceptionV3, EfficientNet and DetNet using transfer learning techniques.

 This project was developed and trained using Google Colaboratory.
 It uses tensorflow version 2.5.1

 The src folder contains the source code.